-Regardless of what method is used to combine the custom alloy, there are two different mechanisms that actually form them; atom exchange and interstitial mechanism.
-Atom exchange occurs when the atoms of each metal are approximately the same size and simply switch out with each other as they are melting together.
+Regardless of what method is used to combine the custom alloy, there are two different mechanisms that actually form them: atom exchange and interstitial mechanism.
+Atom exchange occurs when the atoms of each metal are approximately the same size and switch out with each other as they are melting together.
 Interstitial mechanism involves metal atoms of vastly different sizes that are too different to switch out with each other so instead the small atoms become trapped between the larger ones while melting occurs.
 Depending on their composition, custom alloys can vary significantly in cost.

 Because custom alloys can be produced through the slight adjustment of any alloy base mixture, they can basically be applied to any application and industry that all the other alloys are for.
-Within the industrial manufacturing context, custom alloys can be used for heat treating equipment and components such as furnace baffles, flame holders and more.
-The electronics industry may utilize custom alloys in components such as printed wiring board plating systems, and the aerospace industry may use them for fuel nozzles, thrust reverse assemblies, rocket motors and jet engines.
+Within the industrial manufacturing context, custom alloys can be used for heat treating equipment and components such as furnace baffles and flame holders.
+The electronics industry may utilize custom alloys in components such as printed wiring board plating systems, and the aerospace industry may use them for fuel nozzles, thrust reverse assemblies, rocket motors, and jet engines.

 Also, amongst the power generator products, custom alloys may be used in nuclear power components such as nuclear reactors and nuclear steam generator tubing.
 In the automotive industry, custom alloys are used to produce wheels, radiators, and brushes, as well as other power transmission parts.
 In the marine industry, they may also be employed in the construction of shipping vessels.
 The uses of custom alloys are numerous, which is why it continues to be a popular substance on the market today.